 Some drugs that can increase T3RU levels include:

 Some drugs that can decrease T3RU levels include:

 Pregnancy can also decrease T3RU levels.

-These things can increase thyroxin binding globulin (TBG) levels (see below section "Why the Test is Performed" for more about TBG):
+These conditions can decrease TBG levels (see below section "Why the Test is Performed" for more about TBG):